spaceshark123/NeuralNetwork/README.md

 - `magnitude`: Display information about the magnitudes of the network's parameters (min/max/average)

-- `cost`: Calculate the cost/accuracy of the network on a test dataset
+- `loss`: Calculate the loss/accuracy of the network on a test dataset

 - `save`: Save the current neural network to a file for future use.